exasol/project-keeper/doc/design.md

 `dsn~self-update~1`

-PK performs self-update only for maven projects.
+PK performs self-update only for Maven projects.

 Rationale: CLI users can use PK by executing a jar file with arbitrary location in the file system.
 * This location might be unknown to PK and could be read-only.
 * Replacing the jar file should be up to the human user.
 * Update of PK CLI variant is simple as it just requires to download the latest jar.
 * Scope and effort for update is probably small, as most users will probably use a common jar file for all of their projects instead of having a versioned maven plugin reference for each individual maven project.

 Covers: